-- a) Proposals to deliver specialist housing to promote independent living for older residents will be supported, especially in the centre of the town with good access to public transport, shops, and services. - b) Redevelopment of existing residential properties should include design measures to support independent living.
+- a) Proposals to deliver specialist housing to promote independent living for older residents will be supported, particularly in the centre of the town, where there is good access to public transport, shops, and services. - b) Proposals for the redevelopment of existing residential properties which include design measures to support independent living will be supported.

 The older generation should be able to act independently and go about their lives with ease.
 Central housing provision, rather than out-of-town complexes, will enable elderly people to continue interacting with the community and be close to all essential services.
 The simple act of walking to the shop brings a variety of health benefits such as exercise and social interaction, with a decrease in isolation, which is often a significant challenge for elderly people who have lost their partner.
+The second part of the policy applies both to proposals for the physical redevelopment of existing residential properties and for the conversion and reconfiguration of existing properties.